-You grew delicious, fragrant herbs all summer.
-They added an extra touch to your cooking, provided you with the ingredients for your own herbal teas, and filled your garden with fragrance and adding to recipes and herbal teas.
+You grew delicious, fragrant herbs all summer for cooking, making your own herbal teas, and filling your garden with fragrance and adding to recipes and herbal teas.
 But once frost threatens, it's time to say goodbye to most of your herbs until next growing season.

 The good news is, you can bring many of these tender herbs indoors.
 Grow them in a sunny window, or under grow lights, and you can keep enjoying them for several months.

 Best Herbs to Grow Indoors

 Parsley can be trickier.
 It has a long taproot and doesn't take well to being disturbed.
 If you're planning to dig it up from your garden, dig deeply to get as much of the taproot as possible.
 Then re-pot with good potting soil, into a deep container -- eight to ten inches would be a good depth.

 Rosemary can be very finicky about temperatures.
 It does best in a bright window in a cool room.
 A south or east-facing window would be best.

 Other Herbs to Grow Indoors

 You can also grow basil fairly easily in a bright window.
 I don't recommend digging it up from the garden as you would with thyme or parsley, though.
 Instead, either start new plants from seed, buy a small plant to grow indoors, or take cuttings from one of your existing plants.
 The same can be done with lemon balm, mint, or shiso.

 Caring for Herbs Indoors

 If you're planning on overwintering your garden herbs indoors (or at least keep them growing long enough to get a few more harvests from them) there are a few things to keep in mind:

 - Bright Light: Herbs do best with plenty of bright light -- at least eight hours of light per day.
 This can be provided by placing them in a south-facing window, but the more guaranteed method is to place them under plant lights.
 I usually place my herbs on the shelves I use for seed-starting; the lights are already there, and I have heat mats as well if the basement gets too chilly.